 The paper cut and its colors represent the purity and the duel, at the moment they are adorned with skulls and other elements of the popular culture; In pre-Hispanic times, amate paper was used and different deities were drawn on it.

 Through the candles, fire is present, which is offered to the souls to light their way back to their abode.
 It is customary to place four candles, representing a cross and the cardinal points, but also in some communities, each candle represents a deceased, so the number of candles will depend on the souls that the family receives.

 In our offerings, water can never be forgotten, the source of life, as it is necessary to quench the thirst of the visitor after their long journey.
-Nor can we forget the salt , an element of purification that serves so that the soul does not become corrupted in its round trip.
+We also cannot forget the salt, an element of purification that serves so that the soul does not become corrupted in its round trip.

 The bread of the dead has a double meaning.
-On the one hand, it represents the cross of Christ; on the other hand, the strips represent the bones and the sesame, the tears of the souls that have not found rest.
+It represents the cross of Christ; on the other hand, the strips represent the bones and the sesame, the tears of the souls that have not found rest.

 The visit to the cemetery

 In this festivity, it is obligatory to visit the tombs of the deceased to clean them and arrange them with flowers and candles.
 This visit is another example of the richness and diversity of the tradition since in some places it is customary to place an offering on the tomb and spend the night there with the family gathered.